-2. St. Marys Strategic Plan Revision and Update - January 2017 services master plan' and speaks to implementing key recommendations as required and ensure that they align with concurrent policies and plans.
-Other strategic priorities include a focused parks strategy and waterways integration which includes connecting the Grand Trunk Trail to Milt Dunnell Park and creating seamless linkages between the downtown and waterfront as mid-term initiatives.
+2. St. Marys Strategic Plan Revision and Update - January 2017 a focused parks strategy and waterways integration which includes connecting the Grand Trunk Trail to Milt Dunnell Park and creating seamless linkages between the downtown and waterfront as mid-term initiatives.